JohnnyPeng18/HiTyper/README.md

 ## Todo

 - Add supports for inter-procedural analysis
-- Add supports for types from third-party libs
+- Add supports for types from third-party modules
 - Add supports for external function calls
 - Add supports for stub files